tcr/rem/README.md

    * #### api(_path_[, _params_]) returns `Route`
      Returns a route object for the given path, and if specified, query parameters.
 These parameters can be augmented by method calls, for instance `api('/some/path', {"key1": "A"}).get({"key2": "B"}, function () { ... })` uses both `key1` and `key2`.

-   * #### api.auth is an `Auth` object
-     Use this object to perform authentication via REST.
-Depending on the manifest's `auth.type` value, this object will have different methods.

 ### `Route` object

 All route methods perform a REST call.
 Each takes a _callback_ parameter (which can be omitted, for instance to just return the ClientRequest object).
 The callback receives an `err` argument, a `data` object (which will be a JSON object or a `libxmljs` document), and a `RESTCall` object with additional methods and properties.